Dynamic-Capital/Dynamic-Capital/README.md

 ### Client-side (`NEXT_PUBLIC_*`)

-Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser and can be shared between the static landing page and the Next.js API service:
+Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser and can be shared between client and server:

 ```
 NEXT_PUBLIC_SUPABASE_URL=...